Mekong: Names

-The Mekong was originally called Mae Nam Khong from a contracted form of Tai shortened to Mae Khong.
+The Mekong was originally called Mae Nam Khong from a contracted form of Kra-Dai shortened to Mae Khong.
 In Thai and Lao, Mae Nam ("Mother of Water[s]") is used for large rivers and Khong is the proper name referred to as "River Khong".
 However, Khong is an archaic word meaning "river", loaned from Austroasiatic languages, such as Vietnamese sông (from *krong) and Mon kruŋ "river", which led to Chinese 江 whose Old Chinese pronunciation has been reconstructed as /*kˤroŋ/ and which long served as the proper name of the Yangtze before becoming a generic word for major rivers.
 To the early European traders, the Mekong River was also known as Mekon River, May-Kiang River and Cambodia River.
+Historian William Dalrymple suggests that Mekong comes from "Ma Ganga" which means Mother Ganges.
+Hindus think of the river Ganges as mother.
 The local names for the river include: